 Bernie Sanders, May 2014: “In my view, every American is entitled to at least a minimum standard of living . . .There are different ways to get to that goal, but that’s the goal that we should strive to reach.”

 Barack Obama, October 2016: “as AI gets further incorporated, and the society potentially gets wealthier, the link between production and distribution, how much you work and how much you make, gets further and further attenuated . . . we’ll be debating unconditional free money over the next 10 or 20 years.”

 Elon Musk, February 2017: “I think we’ll end up doing universal basic income . . .
 It’s going to be necessary . . .There will be fewer and fewer jobs that a robot cannot do better.
 I want to be clear.
 These are not things I wish will happen; these are things I think probably will happen.”

 Mark Zuckerberg, May 2017: “We should explore . . . universal basic income so that everyone has a cushion to try new ideas.”

 Why do we need the Freedom Dividend now?

-Truck driving alone is the most common job in twenty-nine states with 3.5 million drivers – 94% of them male – and an additional 12 million workers supporting them in truck stops and motels across the country.
+Truck driving alone is the most common job in 29 states with 3.5 million drivers – 94 percent of them male – and an additional 12 million workers supporting them in truck stops and motels across the country.
 What happens when the trucks start to drive themselves?